sjiwani6/Roavoid/roavoid/README.md

 <li /> MapScreen: our map screen is the home screen.
 Here we have a map that we've gotten from the Google Maps API.
 <li /> Markers: from the Google Maps API, we use markers to mark our origin, destination, and the risk factor of each state.
 </ul>

+### lib/secrets.dart
+This is where we store the API keys for the APIs we've used.
+If pulling this code from GitHub, you must get your own key.